scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 * CONTRA: It may be better to solve this in the application layer or in the overlay protocol, where we we know more about potential length of the session, or whether this is a singular request/answer type of exchange, or whether more frequent keep-alives are anyway required.

+## Recovering from bad segments

+An AS may be coaxed to disseminate a bad segment (e.g. via "wormhole" attack, see {{I-D.scion-cp}}).
+How do we recover from that?
+Currently only endhosts may realize that a segment does not work, this may be via SCMP errors or simply by traffic degradation.

+* An endhost needs to tell it's local AS that the segment is bad
+* Local AS needs to tell CORE AS that segment is bad
+* The CORE AS needs to:
+  * change policy to exclude bad segments AND/OR
+  * tell other COREs and ISDs to stop delivering bad segment (they only deliver 5 each, so any bad segment shoud be avoided)

+Mitigation
+* An AS could monitor traffic for SCMP errors, however this works only if these errors are actually generated and forwarded.

 # Hummingbird / QoS